Czechoslovakian Wolfdog: History

 In 2015, a DNA study of the breed compared to German Shepherds and Carpathian wolves found only two maternal mitochondrial DNA haplotypes and two paternal Y DNA haplotypes within the breed.
-Both mDNA haplotypes and one yDNA haplotype originated with German Shepherd Dogs and was the result of back-crossing.
+Both mDNA haplotypes and one yDNA haplotype originated with German Shepherd Dogs and were the result of back-crossing.
 The other yDNA haplotype was unique to the breed.
 All four haplotypes were distinct from those of the parental populations.
 The results indicate limited introgression of lupine alleles (genetic expressions) within a higher proportion of the canine genome, which is consistent with the backcrossing used in the breed.